esaruoho/paketti-manual/README.md

 Improvement: eSpeak + yt-dlp will no longer error out when overwriting current instrument with a new sample and normalizing.
 Improvement: eSpeak will correctly rename the instrument + sample after successful eSpeak render.

+---
+### 2025-04-20 - esaruoho
+Improvement: Paketti Manual now has darkmode codeblocks so no longer white-on-white.

 ----